 Google doesn't offer a ton of color options for its smartphones, but with every release, there's usually one that stands out over the more generic black and white options.
-This year's colors are even more limited with just two to choose from, including Just Black and Sorta Sage.
+The Pixel 5's colors are even more limited, with just two to choose from, including Just Black and Sorta Sage.
 In other words, the question of "what Google Pixel 5 color should you buy?" becomes pretty easy to answer.

 Just Black is exactly what the name implies — a black paint job and nothing more.
 The matte aluminum finish is much preferred over the glossy glass we had for the Pixel 4 in Just Black, but there's not much else to say outside of that.

 On the other hand, we have Sorta Sage.
 It's not nearly as bright or punchy as the Pixel 4's Oh So Orange color, but that's not necessarily a bad thing.
 It has a cool, earthy tone that looks really nice, and it's definitely the color we prefer this time around.

 Camera quality is always the number one reason to buy a Pixel phone over anything else — that's why the Pixel 4 XL, despite its problems, was one of the best Android phones you can buy — and for the Pixel 5, Google's trying something it's never done before.

 The primary camera is the exact same 12.2MP sensor that we've had for years, but on the Pixel 5, it's joined by a 16MP ultra-wide camera.
 This is the first time any Pixel phone has shipped with an ultra-wide lens, and the telephoto one that was introduced on the Pixel 4 is nowhere to be seen.

 Google made a big deal in 2019 about how telephoto was more important than ultra-wide, so it's a bit funny to see the company correcting course one generation later.
 The telephoto camera on the Pixel 4 was very good, but the switch to ultra-wide is one we're excited to see.